sssec81/lead_cleaner/README.md

 - **Extract Phone Numbers from CSV**: Detect the likely phone column, pull embedded phone numbers out of messy cell text, normalize them, and export a clean list.
 - **Remove Empty Rows from CSV**: Instantly strip blank lines from large files.
 - **Merge CSV Files**: Combine up to 5 CSV files with header mapping previews and normalized column-based deduplication for emails, phones, URLs, and domains.
+- **Split CSV Files**: Break large CSV files into smaller chunks (500 to 10,000 rows) and download them as a ZIP package.
 - **Convert CSV to JSON**: Transform flat spreadsheet rows into structured JSON arrays.

 ### Export & UI